geirdybbugt/Community-By-GeirDybbugt/MicrosoftTeams/BugFix_Feb2022/README.md

 Details about bug can be founde here: https://dybbugt.no/2022/2067/

 # TeamsVDI-NonVDI-BugFix_2022.ps1
-**|—-This package was created due to an apparent bug on Microsoft Teams introduced in the 1.5 release from Microsoft** Users are experiencing issues with calling, conferencing etc after update to 1.5.2164 version of Teams.
+**|--This package was created due to an apparent bug on Microsoft Teams introduced in the 1.5 release from Microsoft** Users are experiencing issues with calling, conferencing etc after update to 1.5.2164 version of Teams.
 Issues revolve around the functionality is just not working, gives error etc.
 Downgrading to 1.4 resolves the issue.
 But, Teams gets auto updated.